 Eliminating Poverty and Economic Inequality

-In recent years, we witnessed activists and politicians who advanced racist strategies to attack crucial anti-discrimination policies in K-12 and higher education settings.
-Our children deserve a truthful education about race and racism in this country.
-Attempts to quash these conversations are attacks on democracy, justice, and community.
-Furthermore, they limit our ability as a society to deal frankly with our past or future.
-Students must learn the full picture of U.S. history, especially when it does not live up to our shared values.
+In recent years, we have witnessed certain activists and politicians advance racist strategies and attack anti-discrimination policies in K-12 and higher education settings.
+It is by no accident that we are witnessing this attack after several years of racial reckoning.
+Our children deserve an honest education about race and racism in this country.
+Attempts to quash these conversations are attacks on democracy, justice, and community, and they don’t allow us to deal frankly with our past or future.
+Students must learn the full picture of U.S. history, especially when it does not align with our shared values.
 The U.S. is founded on ideals of liberty, freedom, and equality, but built on slavery, exploitation, and exclusion.
-Lesson plans and policies which suppress honest and vulnerable discussions and analysis of this history are harmful and fail to provide a path toward equity and mutual respect.

 Story